fahad19/tydel/docs/getting-started/types.md

 # Types

-One of the main features of tydel is that it is strictly based on typed values.
+One of the main features of tydel is that it is strictly based on **typed values**.

-A list of type expressions are already shipped with the package and you can import them as follows:
+A list of type **expressions** are already shipped with the package and you can import them as follows:

 ```js
 import { Types } from 'tydel';